HamidM9/Deep-Learning-Project/README.md

-This repository is made up of deep learning projects with pytorch.
+This repository is made up of deep learning projects using pytorch.